-We have an entire page of resources for teachers using Bike Smart -- click here to see the list of materials teachers can use to enrich and inform their Bike Smart teaching.
+We have an entire page of resources for teachers using Safe Routes to School and/or Bike Smart/Walk Smart - here is a list of materials teachers can use to enrich and inform their teaching.

 Learn to Ride is just what it sounds like!
 We'll be teaching your kid(s) how to ride a bike using the "balance bike" method.
 For more information about how the balance bike method works, and how to teach your own children how to ride using this method, go to our Balance Bike page.

-Local Motion uses the "balance bike" method to help kids lose the training wheels and learn to ride in just a few hours.
+Local Motion uses the "balance bike" method to help kids lose their training wheels and learn to ride in just a few hours.
 The Balance Bike method allows children to practice balancing before combining it with pedaling.
-For many children, breaking up the tasks helps them learn how to ride their bicycle more quickly and with less stress.
+For many children, breaking up the tasks helps them learn how to ride their bicycles more quickly and with less stress.

 Questions? [email protected]